alexellis/awesome-baremetal/README.md

 * [MaaS](https://maas.io) - "Metal as a Service" by Canonnical
 * [Matchbox](https://matchbox.psdn.io) - "Matchbox is a service that matches bare-metal machines to profiles that PXE boot and provision clusters"
 * [Metal Stack](https://metal-stack.io) - "we believe kubernetes runs best on bare metal. we build an api to manage bare metal hardware and kubernetes on top of that."
-* [Metal³](https://github.com/metal3-io) - "Bare Metal Host Provisioning for Kubernetes" - with ClusterAPI support
+* [Metal³](https://github.com/metal3-io) - "Bare Metal Host Provisioning for Kubernetes" - with ClusterAPI support and built with Ironic
 * [mr-provisioner](https://github.com/mr-provisioner/mr-provisioner) - "Bare metal provisioning tool"
 * [netboot.xyz](https://netboot.xyz) - "a way to PXE boot various operating system installers or utilities from one place within the BIOS without the need of having to go retrieve the media to run the tool."
 * [pixiecore](https://github.com/danderson/netboot/tree/master/pixiecore) "Pixiecore is an tool to manage network booting of machines" by Dave Anderson